OWASP/wstg/template/999-Foo_Testing/3-Format_for_HTTP_Request_Response.md

 ## How to Include HTTP Request or Response Blocks

-To use examples of HTTP requests and responses in an article, use [raw HTTP messages](https://tools.ietf.org/html/rfc2616) with the `http` markdown code block language:
+To use examples of HTTP requests and responses in an article, use [raw HTTP messages](https://tools.ietf.org/html/rfc2616) with the `http` Markdown code block language:

 ```markdown
     ```http